ejgann/dogtrax-frontend/README.md

 The user is able to edit the dog's basic information and also write a new report that will be added to the collection below.

 If a user has a new dog client that needs to be added, they can click on the link "Add New Dog" where they will be taken to a form to input the new dog's information.

+## Challenges
+Getting the hang of React and Redux was a big challenge for me.
+Understanding how to implement and manage state and determining where to do that (which class components) was challenging.
+I also struggled with keeping my project manageable and not letting myself run away with all of the ideas I had initially wanted to implement.

+## Future Implementations
+I have several ideas for this application that I want to implement in the future.
+I have grand visions for other features and other user stories to weave into the current implementation.
+I would also like to refactor this project using React hooks.